carbon-language/carbon-lang/docs/design/lexical_conventions/symbolic_tokens.md

 ## Details

-Symbolic tokens are intended to be used for widely-recognized operators, such as the mathematical operators `+`, `*`, `<`, and so on.
-Those used as operators would generally be expected to also be meaningful for some user-defined types, and should be candidates for being made overloadable once we support operator overloading.
+Symbolic tokens are used for widely-recognized operators, these should be meaningful and should be overloadable.

 ### Symbolic token list